chauff/IN4325/reviewForm.md

 - All questions have to be answered.
 - Question (1) should be answered in at least 100 words.
 - Questions (2) and (3) together should also contain at least 100 words.
 - The report provides a sensible review of the paper (it is on topic, raises at least some valid points).
+- The review is individual work; a collaboration between group members (or other students) is not allowed.
+Reviews created in collaboration do not reach a sufficient grade.

 Submit your review either in plain text or PDF format on Brightspace.